RandallDavis/roll20-areaMapper/README.md

 This is an open source script that's used on the Roll20 API platform (https://roll20.net), which is a site that hosts online table-top games.
 Roll20 provides some powerful features that are extremely laborous to use, so this script aims to automate and improve on what would otherwise be possible.

-The draw of this project is the approach of using the drawing tool as a primary mode for receiving user input.
-This results in the need for polygon graph algorithms, which was really enticing and rewarding to solve.
+A fundamental aspect of this is the use of the drawing tool as a primary mode for receiving user input.
+This approach required several polygon graph algorithms, which were both enticing and rewarding to solve.

 ##### Progress so far: